c4tz/nzbget-stream/README.md

 ## Detailed explanation

-This script is called when a file from a nzb is finished.
-The script will then scan the nzb-folder for .rar-Files, look for video files in them and then try to extract the biggest one from the first archive.
-After that, it will start the video-file with the standard player.
+This script will sort the files inside your NZB when you add it to the queue, and then (while downloading) scan the destination folder for .rar-Files, look for video files in them and then try to extract the biggest one from the first archive.
+After that, it will open the video-file with the standard player.

-When the next file has finished downloading, it will extract the video-file again and append the difference (the new bytes) to the stream.
+When the next part has finished downloading, it will extract the video-file again and append the difference (the new bytes) to the stream.

 **Warning:** This was only tested with VLC!
 Other players might choke on incomplete video-files.

-Also, the nzb should be sorted so that the first archive will be the first file downloaded.
-You can ensure this by using this [scan-script](https://github.com/BlkChockr/nzbget-sort).
-Else you have to wait before the stream begins!

 ## Usage: